tifosiai/news-analyzer/README.md

-# aznlp

-The Azerbaijani Language News Analysis System was developed to analyze news content in Azerbaijani, with the goal of providing a comprehensive understanding of the sentiment and topics expressed in the news.
-The project involved several key steps, including gathering, cleaning, and labeling text data for sentiment analysis, topic modeling, and category classification.
+News Analysis System was developed to analyze news content in Azerbaijani.
+The project involved gathering, cleaning, and labeling text data for sentiment analysis, topic modeling, and category classification, using a specific stopwords dataset.
+Preprocessing techniques like stemming and stopword removal were applied.
+A web scraping system was created for users to input news links, and a web application was designed to display visual analytics of the analyzed news, providing clear insights into sentiment and topics.

 To begin, a large dataset of Azerbaijani news articles was compiled from various online sources.
 The data was then cleaned and preprocessed to remove any unnecessary characters, punctuation, and special symbols.
 A specific stopwords dataset was used to eliminate common words like "the," "and," and "a" that do not carry significant meaning in the context of the news articles.